 If your questions are not answered by this post, use the ASK button in the top right to tell us what’s missing!

-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Editor's Best Card Picks.
 Target has not endorsed this content in any way.

 The first is a regular credit card, which you can use to make purchases that you’ll pay for later on.
 The second is a debit card which connects to your checking account, and purchases are paid for by withdrawing directly from your account (just like a check).